Why are bonds the perfect crisis-proof asset?

 Source: Our World in Data

-Ask any historian and they will immediately tell you that crisis (man-made or otherwise) is an enduring part of humanity and they occurred on an alarmingly frequent basis.
-Taking pandemic as an example, without even needing to go too far into the past (whose occurrence was far too many to count), we have had at least 4 respiratory epidemics since 2003 (SARS, swine flu, H5N1 bird flu, MERS).
+Ask any historian and they will immediately tell you that crises (man-made or otherwise) are an enduring part of humanity and they occurred on an alarmingly frequent basis.
+Taking pandemics as an example, without even needing to go too far into the past (whose occurrence was far too many to count), we have had at least 4 respiratory epidemics since 2003 (SARS, swine flu, H5N1 bird flu, MERS).
 So COVID-19 really should not have been a surprise.
 Yet it was.

 Figure 2.
 An outline of significant pandemics in human history; more than ⅓ of them happened after 2008.